libplctag/libplctag/README.md

 The forum is open to all, but is by request only to keep the spammers down.
 The traffic is fairly light with usually a small number of emails per month.
 It is our primary means for users to ask questions and for discussions to happen.
-Announcements about released happen on the forum.
+Announcements about releases happen on the forum.

 ### GitHub

-If you find bugs or need specific features, please file them on GitHub's issue tracker for the project.
+If you find bugs or need specific features, please file them on [GitHub's issue tracker](https://github.com/libplctag/libplctag/issues) for the main C library project.
+Each individual wrapper project has its own issue tracker.

 If needed, we will initiate private communication from there.